Hawaii Program “Crowded Out” by Rising Costs

 Medicare Forces People to Accept Costly Benefits

 Earlier this month, several individuals filed a ground-breaking lawsuit against the Department of Health and Human Services and the Social Security Administration.
 The suit would force both agencies to develop a process to allow individuals to renounce their eligibility for Medicare Part A, which governs hospital care.
 Under current regulations, while Part B (outpatient and physician care) and Part D (prescription drug coverage) are optional programs, individuals cannot waive participation in Medicare Part A once they apply for Social Security benefits.
 The plaintiffs’ proposed remedy echoes legislation (H.R.
-7148) recently introduced by Rep. Sam Johnson, which would grant individuals an explicit right to opt-out of Medicare should they choose to provide for their health care without relying on public funding.
+7148) recently introduced by RSC Member Sam Johnson, which would grant individuals an explicit right to opt-out of Medicare should they choose to provide for their health care without relying on public funding.

 Many conservatives may question the absurdity of the government’s position—spending taxpayer dollars to defend itself against individuals who want to forfeit their right to Medicare benefits, which would only save taxpayers money.
 At a time when Medicare faces unfunded obligations totaling $86 trillion, many conservatives may believe that the government’s time and money would be much better spent finding solutions to America’s entitlement obligations, rather than forcing individuals to accept benefits they don’t want—and costing taxpayers billions in the process.